ahmedalroky/IOT-hacking-Roadmap/README.md

   >–	 electronics basics
   –	Microcontrollers
   –	Understanding the difference between SOC , microcontroller and microprocessor.
-  –	the basics of linux based systems including embedded linux
+  –	The basics of linux based systems including embedded linux
   –	Try to designe your own hardware.
   –	Analyze , review hardware components  and try to understand each part.
-  –	understanding protocols : CAN , UART , SPI , I2C , JTAG , 1wire and wiegand.
+  –	Understanding protocols : CAN , UART , SPI , I2C , JTAG , 1wire and wiegand.
-  –	wireless technologies: wifi , bluetooth.
+  –	Wireless technologies: wifi , bluetooth.
 BLE , zigbee , lorawan and IR.
   –	Access control : NFC , RFID and mechanical locks.
   –	Firmware analysis and modification
   –	ARM exploitation.